 utility installed with most LaTeX installations, or by copying the words into MS/Word and using ”Word Count” under the Tool tab.
 The call texcount -v3 -merge -incbib -dir -sub=none -utf8 -sum rnaas.tex

-includes the options to pick up references and provides a nice color-coded visual summary of which words are included; this produces a result consistent with the Overleaf word count.
+includes the option to pick up references and provides a nice color-coded visual summary of which words are included.
 Please note that the original version of these instructions failed to add the -sum

 option for texcount